 As you wander around the town looking for clues you won’t have any weapons to fight off the evil spirits.
 An awful lot of enemies are not even visible unless in the cone of your flashlight.
 This creates a feeling of helplessness, especially as you also have to deal with a stamina system.
 In Night Alone you will notice that there is no music at all.
 All you will hear is ambient sounds, the gentle buzz of a vending machine and your own footsteps.
 This really adds to the eerie atmosphere of the game.
 When an enemy is nearby you will start to hear your heartbeat, this is quite unnerving especially as the enemy would be right behind you out of your flashlights view!
-Once your heart rate gets going in the game your stamina gets depleted rapidly making escape much more trickier!
+Once your heart rate gets going in the game your stamina gets depleted rapidly making escape much trickier!

 Throughout Night Alone I got caught out on many occasions while trying to sneak past a group of spirits!
-When you have to manoeuvre around a enemy it almost becomes a type of puzzle trying to figure out how close you can come to enemy without it killing you and all they while trying not to run out of stamina.
+When you have to manoeuvre around an enemy it almost becomes a type of puzzle trying to figure out how close you can come to the enemy without it killing you and all they while trying not to run out of stamina.
 You can hide in bushes or behind billboards until the monsters go away thankfully and these are littered throughout the town.
 And believe me, the sense of relief you will get from these moments of respite feels well needed and helps to cut the tension somewhat!

 The problem & main feature of these stone statues is that if you die you are immediately sent back to the last one.
-In the Yomawari series every enemy will one hit kill you!
+In the Yomawari series, every enemy will one hit kill you!
 You won’t lose any items collected such as keys etc but, I found myself using this to cheat the system a bit.
-I could run into an area overran with spirits knowing that I could die as soon as I picked up the item I needed.
+I could run into an area overrun with spirits knowing that I could die as soon as I picked up the item I needed.
 It was faster than walking all the way back after all!
 I can completely understand why Nippon Ichi Software programmed the game this way, I would have been pulling my hair out otherwise on some sections.

 Is it good?

 Overall Yomawari Night alone will take the average player around about 6 hours.
 The game is not overly difficult but, does provide a fair challenge.
-From a completion point of view, there is a lot of items and puzzle pieces to collect which could easy add a good few hours onto your play through.
-Personally I don’t really go for full completion unless the game has an achievement system but, sadly this is something missing here.
+From a completion point of view, there is a lot of items and puzzle pieces to collect which could easily add a good few hours onto your play through.
+Personally, I don’t really go for full completion unless the game has an achievement system but, sadly this is something missing here.
 If you have never played either of the Yomawari games then the version on this collection is probably the best place to start.
 The game is an awful lot of fun and you can cut the tension with a knife!

 Yomawari Midnight Shadows

 Midnight Shadows starts with Yui and Haru returning home from a fireworks festival in the mountains.
-Along the way the two girls end up separated and you will play as both to hopefully reunite them.
+Along the way, the two girls end up separated and you will play as both to hopefully reunite them.
 I won’t spoil anything from the story but Midnight Shadows takes around 8 hours to complete the main story but, would be much longer for people who enjoy item collection.
 I will say however, I think the story here is much better than Night alone.

 The gameplay is pretty much identical to Yomawari Night Alone apart from the character swapping aspect.
 You spend more time with Haru than Yui but this is a good thing as Haru is the one who has the flashlight and map!
 Midnight Shadows is a vast Improvement on the Night alone in almost every way.
 It has taken Night alone as a base and added more to it in a way that does not detract anything set up in the first game.